 The Office of the PSA is responsible for, among other things, evolving policies, strategies, and missions for science and technology.
 The PSA chairs the Scientific Advisory Committee to the Cabinet (SAC-C).
 The office also provides funding for "synergy projects" - projects that do not fit into the mandate of individual scientific departments - and develops initiatives to fill the gaps in India's scientific and technological development scenario.
 This has included developing a series of initiatives to enhance industry-academia interactions, build international collaborations, and attract more talented young people to careers in science and technology.

-DST support is generally given for pre-competetive R&D of common interest to severeal units of the machine tool industry.
-A strong research/development content is looked for in the proposals and the principal agency taking up the R&D project should ideally be an acaademic or R&D Institution with strong participation from industry.
+DST support is generally given for pre-competitive R&D of common interest to several units of the machine tool industry.
+A strong research/development content is looked for in the proposals and the principal agency taking up the R&D project should ideally be an academic or R&D Institution with strong participation from industry.